Mekdes-cyber/Markdown/Graph Transversal Tutorial.md

 -   In the second code chunk, we move from one node to another until we have carried all the data we need for our analysis.
 We go through nodes such as “cases”, “samples”,  “aliquots” "drug_response" and "compounds" .

 - The three specific datasets we wanted to get were 1) drug name 2) which cell line the drug was tested on and 3) what the drug response was (EC50).
 However, getting exactly the data we want isn't always a straight forward path.
 That's why we went through extra vertices—to find a path to the data we want.
 This point is better illustrated in the part of the code where we render the data we have obtained.
 From the "case" vertex, we were able to grab case_id data i.e cell line information.
 From the "compounds" vertex, we got information on  drug names.
-And lastly from the "drug_response vertex, we got drug response data.
+And lastly, from the "drug_response vertex, we got drug response data.
 Because in the current schema there is no directly connecting edge between "case" and "drug_response" , we went through "samples" and "aliquot" to get to where we want.
 This is why it is important to be familiar with the schema landscape and the operations we use to get around within it.

-2. The operations we used to get there.
+2. The operations we use to get there.

 Operations: